Generalizations of planar contact manifolds to higher dimensions: Iterated planar contact manifolds in dimension 5

 The $5$--manifold $M_k$ carries a Stein fillable contact structure $\eta_k$, which is described as a contact open book with Stein pages in \cite[Section 7.2]{DingGeigesvanKoert12}.
 Specifically let $X_k$ be the Stein domain given by the Legendrian surgery diagram depicted in Figure~\ref{figMk}.

 Notice that both knots in the diagram bound Lagrangian disks in $B^4$ and hence there are Lagrangian spheres $S_1$ and $S_2$ in $X_k$ that come from capping these disks off with the core disks of the $2$--handles.
-Now consider the Stein manifold $X_k\times D^2$ and attach two Stein $3$--handles to these spheres.
+Now consider the Stein manifold $X_k\times D^2$ and attach two Stein $3$--handles to each of these spheres.
 This gives a Stein domain $W_k$ such that $\partial W_k=M_k$.
-Moreover, we see that the contact structure $\eta_k$ induced on $M_k$ is supported by the open book $(X_k,\tau_{S_1}\circ \tau_{S_2})$.
+Moreover, we see that the contact structure $\eta_k$ induced on $M_k$ is supported by the open book $(X_k, (\tau_{S_1}\circ \tau_{S_2})^2)$.

 Notice that the intersection form on $X_k$ cannot embed in a diagonal negative definite form for $k>2$.
-This says the contact structure on $\partial X_k$ is not planar as discussed in Item~\eqref{3} in the introduction.
+This says the contact structure on $\partial X_k$ is not planar as discussed in Item~\eqref{2} in the introduction.
+Moreover, since $b_2^0=1$ when $k=2$ we also see that $\partial X_2$ cannot be planar by Item~\eqref{2} as well.
 Thus $X_k$ does not have a planar Lefschetz fibration and we cannot use the above open book to see that $\eta_k$ is iterated planar.
-In fact our guess is that $\eta_k$ for $2<k<\infty$ is not iterated planar.
-Notice that $\eta_1$ is obviously iterated planar.
-For $k=2$ the intersection form on $X_k$ does embed in a diagonal negative definite form, but we still cannot determine if it has a planar Lefschetz fibration.
+In fact our guess is that $\eta_k$ for $2\leq k<\infty$ is not iterated planar.

-Furthermore, for a simply connected $5$--manifold $M$, homotopy classes of almost contact structures are in one-to-one correspondence with integral lifts of $w_2(M)$ and the correspondence is given by associating to an almost contact structure its first Chern class \cite[Proposition 8.1.1]{Geiges08} (note that this is true for simply connected $5$--manifolds, as pointed out in an erratum, there are more subtleties in the general case).
+Furthermore, for a simply connected $5$--manifold $M$, homotopy classes of almost contact structures are in one-to-one correspondence with integral lifts of $w_2(M)$ and the correspondence is given by associating to an almost contact structure its first Chern class \cite[Proposition 8.1.1]{Geiges08} (note that this is true for simply connected $5$--manifolds, as pointed out in an erratum; there are more subtleties in the general case).
 It follows that $M_k$ admits a unique homotopy class of almost contact structures since $H^2(M_k; \Z) = 0$.
 Thus $M_k$ has a unique overtwisted contact structure.
 For $1<k<\infty$ it is unclear whether these are iterated planar. \end{example}